finite-loop/finiteloop/src/pages/case-studies/i-enabler.md

   web: 'https://innovationenabler.com/'
 ---

 The i-enabler product needed a migration path from departmental technologies to a cloud based solution.
-Khyateh provided advisory regarding cloud architecture, migration path and strategy for the product development and roll-out
+FiniteLoop provided advisory regarding cloud architecture, migration path and strategy for the product development and roll-out

 ## **Focus**